Gradekeeper Web App

 Click the copy button (the overlapping rounded squares) in the toolbar.
 The copy class dialog will appear, asking you for the new filename and subject name.

 You can also use the text import feature to make classes with the same students.
 Create a text file with a list of your students.
 Open the text file using either the open button or the upload button.
-This creates a new class with those students.
+Create a new class, then open that text file.
+This imports those students into the class.
 Repeat this process for each additional class you want.

 How can I email a student progress report?